Seraphino16/My_Snapchat/README.md

 # My_Snapchat

+## Description

+My_Snapchat is a mobile application made for a school project.
+The goal was to replicate the real  Snapchat application whith features such as :
+   - add your friends
+   - send temporary photos to them
+   - receive snaps

 This application was created with React Native and Expo Go.
-This replicate Snapchat functionalities like take a picture and send it to your friends.

-An API was provided and it might be infunctionnal.
+An API was provided for the time of the project so it might be not functionnal.

 # Welcome to your Expo app 👋